 This course is expected to run but has not yet been scheduled.

 Have you ever looked at an airplane and wanted to know how it works?
-Do the words; rocket, space, and satellite excite your imagination?
-Have you even wanted to know how NASA shoots up satellites into outer space and reach their final destination millions of miles away?
-Or how to build an airplane that can travel faster than the speed of sound?
-If these questions excite you, then this course is for you.
+Have you ever wanted to know how NASA launches satellites into outer space to reach their final destination thousands of miles away?
+Would you like to build machines that fly?
+If you want to investigate flying, aerospace, rocket science, airplanes, satellites, drones and astronauts, then this course is for you.